 My staple colours for clothing are black and (to a lesser extent) navy.
 Even in the summer these colours form the basis of my wardrobe.
 I sometimes add a small splash of colour – a scarf, a string of beads, a pair of bright shoes – but this is something I could improve upon….vastly!
 I mentioned recently that I’m too often in the habit of grabbing my black handbag even though I have others that I like so I’ve been going through my cupboards and drawers taking out a few things that I use far too infrequently.
 I have lots of other options but here are a few that I’ve decided to make an effort with over the next week or two.

 An old favourite Gerry Weber scarf .
 Goodness knows how old but really….years!
 Such a useful one too, giving me the opportunity to wear colourful shoes.
-I can see as I’m about to add the photos that I omitted to take pictures of the red bags I have, or the yellow one (no green one though).
+I can see as I’m about to add the photos that I omitted to take pictures of the red bags I have, or the yellow one (I also have a green one but not in the correct shade for these shoes though).
 I wonder if matching bags are a considered a bit too ‘wedding-like’ for every day?

 The green shoes go perfectly with the brightly coloured mac that I hardly ever wear.
 I love it to look at but every time I put it on I feel it’s a bit too …well, bright…, and back in the wardrobe it goes.
 Why?

 I like green and if I want to use it as an accessory, I’ve lots of choice but I’m more likely to go for a lime shade.
 The ‘make you feel a million dollars’ gorgeous lime suede shoes generously gifted by my lovely friend L are somewhat higher in the heel than I am used to and therefore used only on minimal-walking-sitting-down occasions.